Tanah Merah Ferry Terminal murder: Conviction and sentencing

-On 4 November 2020, Ahmad, who declined to go on the stand to give his defence, was found guilty of murder under Section 300(c) of the Penal Code, after the prosecution reduced the original Section 300(a) murder charge (equivalent to murder with intention to kill) to the finalized Section 300(c) charge and the defence pleading guilty to it.
-This offence of murder dictates an act where a person intentionally inflicts a injury on another person, such that the injury itself is sufficient to cause death, and it is punishable by either death or life imprisonment with mandatory caning.
+On 4 November 2020, Ahmad, who declined to go on the stand to give his defence, was found guilty of murder under Section 300(c) of the Pens Code, after the prosecution reduced the original Section 300(a) murder charge (equivalent to murder with intention to kill) to the finalized Section 300(c) charge and the defence pleading guilty to it.
+This offence of murder dictates an act where a person intentionally inflicts an injury on another person, such that the injury itself is sufficient to cause death, and it is punishable by either death or life imprisonment with mandatory caning.
 Despite the fact that Ahmad would potentially be sentenced to the gallows for Maimunah's murder, the prosecution decided to not seek the death penalty after some representations from the defence, and both sides sought a life sentence for Ahmad.
 By then, Ahmad's defence counsel were replaced by Eugene Thuraisingam, a leading criminal lawyer who took over the case with his law firm's two colleagues Johannes Hadi and Chooi Jing Yen.

 Two members from the prosecution - Selena Yap and Kumaresan Gohulabalan - argued that Ahmad should be subjected to the maximum of 24 strokes of the cane.
 They argued that there were aggravating factors in Ahmad's case that called for the maximum number of strokes of caning warranted.
 They pointed out that Ahmad demonstrated a lack of remorse for his crime, as he gone to lengths to cover up his conduct by disposing of the body, cleaning up the crime scene, and even misappropriated the gold items of Maimunah after her death in order to pay for his wedding expenses and chose to flee to Malaysia rather than surrendering himself.